modern-mean/modern-mean-core/README.md

 [![dependencies](https://david-dm.org/modern-mean/modern-mean-core.svg)](https://david-dm.org/modern-mean/modern-mean-core)
 [![Coverage Status](https://coveralls.io/repos/github/modern-mean/modern-mean-core/badge.svg?branch=master)](https://coveralls.io/github/modern-mean/modern-mean-core?branch=master)

-Modern-MEAN is a full-stack JavaScript open-source solution, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
+Modern-MEAN is a full-stack JavaScript open-source solution, forked originally from MEAN.js which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
 The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.

 modern-mean-core is the essential building block for your application, the core functionality of Modern-MEAN!
 We are planning on releasing additional modules at a later point in our development and maturity of Modern-MEAN.
 Modules will have their own repository and/or be branched off the modern-mean-core.